artste/testcell/README.md

 execution.
 To give you the feeling of *seamless integration* the last statement is optionally returned like it happens in a normal cell.

-**WARNING:** this don’t protect you from *the side effects of your code* like deleting a file or mutating the state of a global variable.
+**WARNING:** this doesn’t protect you from *the side effects of your code* like deleting a file or mutating the state of a global variable.

 [![](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/artste/testcell/blob/main/demo/testcell_demo.ipynb)